Now, bugs were all over every leaf.

 Using Book Smarts and Street Smarts

 Free Spirit?
-Successful publishing comes with practice in developing and using book smarts, or academic intelligence, with street smarts, or knowledge and experience to meet constant audience change.
+Successful publishing comes with practice in developing and using book smarts, or academic intelligence, with street smarts, or knowledge from experience, to meet constant audience change.

 Chain Reaction?
 Writing subjects and formats move with the tech revolution.
 Authorship goes beyond hawking individual books.
-It requires sound performance of serious marketing, advertising and technological skills.
+Performance correlates with serious marketing, advertising and technological skills.

 Great Heights?
 Millions of books are in the marketplace.
-Millions of new books pile on top of them yearly.
+A million new books pile on top of them yearly.
 Writers witness and aspire to success.
-Technology is needed to capture and transmit creative inspiration to viewers.
+Technology helps capture, then transmit creative inspiration to viewers.

 Style Awakening?
 Entrepreneurs can educate themselves.
-Authorship succeeds with book smarts from reading and street-smart practices of cold-calling, marketing, search engine optimization, Web design and other skills.
+Authorship can succeed with book smarts from reading coupled with street-smart cold-calling, marketing, search engine optimization and Web design practices.

 Master Stroke?
-Creative effort requires tech to heighten and expand the sense of cultural appropriateness.
+Creative effort requires sharp tech displays.
+Fine-tuned senses lend cultural appropriateness.
 Social justice sweeps across social media at warp speed, putting new rules on the books for language and art.

 Pastel Play?
-Information plus shrewd, practiced and experienced street smarts help avoid mismanagement.
-To publish books that people want to buy requires connections with the real world and with happenings online.
+Information plus shrewd, practiced, experienced street smarts help avoid mismanagement.
+To publish books people want to buy requires connections with the real world and with happenings online.

 Home Sweet Home?
 People want to read smart books.
-Writers practiced in street smarts and tech writing skills have advantages.
+Writers practiced in street smarts have advantages.
 They learn to overcome the politically-charged cultural divide of grievance, drama and falsehood.

 Help Writers Publish Smart Books